ozguruysal/vue-ssr-boilerplate/README.md

 # Vue.js SSR Boilerplate

+> This is for Vue 2.
+If you're looking for a Vue 3 SSR boilerplate [click here](https://github.com/ozguruysal/vue3-ssr).

 This is a kinda opinionated minimal starter package for Vue.js server side rendering with Webpack 4, Babel 7, Eslint & Airbnb Config, Vue Test Utils & Jest Prettier, SCSS, Autoprefixer etc.

 ## Project Setup & Scripts